mspnp/performance-optimization/PoorCachingStrategy.md

 This anti-pattern typically occurs because:

-- It is easier for a developer to write code that reads and writes data directly to a data store.
+- It is easier to write code that reads and writes data directly to a data store.
 - There is a perception that users always demand to be presented with the most recent data, and caching  may lead to them being presented with out-of-date information.
-- The developer may be concerned about the overhead of maintaining the accuracy and freshness of cached data and the coding complications that this might entail.
+- There is a concern over the overhead of maintaining the accuracy and freshness of cached data and the coding complications that this might entail.
 - Direct access to data might form part of a functional prototype that operates in-house, but is not addressed (or is forgotten) when the system is further developed and deployed to the cloud.
-- The developer is not aware that caching is a possibility in a given scenario.
+- A lack of awareness that caching is a possibility in a given scenario.
 A common example concerns the use of etags when implementing a web API.
 This scenario is described further in the section **How to correct the problem** later in this pattern
 - The benefits (and sometimes the drawbacks) of using a cache are misunderstood.
 - *OTHERS?*